LaurentClaessens/frtex/README.md

 ## Second implementation stage : `<Foo>Impl` (non abstract)

 These are the files that implement the very minimal actor system devoted to pass the unipd requirements.
-The root of the distinction between this implementation and `impl.base` is a name clash : the name `ActorRef` is imposed by unipd and is an interface.
-I'd like to name `ActorRef` the minimal non-abstract implementation of `AbsActorRef`, but I can't.

-Thus the first stage of implementation have some strange naming and is decomposed into `Abs<Foo>` and `<Foo>Impl`.

 Its special feature is